toluwalojurotimiayeni/alx-higher_level_programming/0x00-python-hello_world/README.md

-Write a Python script that prints “The Zen of Python”, by TimPeters
+Write a function in C that checks if a singly linked list has a cycle in it.